February 27, 2013

 4. Treat the client as a potential adversary at all times.
 Keep a distance.

 5. Cover yourself.
 Write a lot to the client.
 Craft lots of confirming letters which use clauses like "it is our understanding", "our analysis is limited to..." and "we do not express an opinion as to whether..."

 6. Churn up extra fees with extra letters and memoranda and tasks.
 Milk the engagement.
 (If you are going to be a weenie anyway, you might as well be a sneaky weenie.)

-7. As out-house counsel, you are American royalty.
-Never forget that.
+7. This is your Mantra: As out-house counsel, you are American royalty.
+Never forget this.